TITLE: Library Resource Sharing Specialist

 - Assists in difficult service interactions when needed.
 Resolves material or service problems, clarifies user complaints, determines the cause of the problem, selects and explains the appropriate solution, expedites corrections or adjustments, and follows up to ensure resolution.

-- Provides information to library users and assists with gathering research information.
+- Provides information to library users and assists with gathering information in order to ensure the delivery of requested materials.

-- Creates and maintains process and procedure documentation related to ILL.
-Updates internal content management system as needed.
+- Creates and maintains process and procedure documentation related to resource sharing.

-- Provides leadership in planning, prioritizing, and organizing ILL in response to established goals and priorities.
+- Provides leadership in planning, prioritizing, and organizing resource sharing in response to established goals and priorities.

-- Maintains working relationships with vendors to resolve system issues and to perform upgrades.
+- Maintains working relationships with vendors and / or member institutions of the Orbis Cascade Alliance to resolve system issues and to perform upgrades.
 Coordinates with vendors to initiate system changes that will improve workflow and efficiency.

 - Acts as liaison for local and regional library consortia and user groups.
 Collaborates in partnerships and committees with individual libraries locally, regionally, and nationally.
 Attends annual conferences as required.

 - Prepares, compiles, and analyzes statistical reports and narrative summaries.
-Maintains an archive of statistics and utilizes adopted practices for gathering and compiling usage data.
+Utilizes adopted practices for gathering and compiling usage data.

-- Responsible for assessing fines, fees, invoices, including but not limited to: billing PCC students, accounting for payments sent from other libraries, and coordinating with a library supervisor as needed.
+- Responsible for assessing fines, fees, invoices, including but not limited to: billing PCC students, accounting for payments sent and / or received from other libraries, and coordinating with the Library’s Senior Office Assistant or a Library Supervisor as needed.

 - Uses specialized technology to create and manipulate digital documents.